HexaEightTeam/HexaEight-Token-Server/README.md

 # HexaEight-Token-Server

+HexaEight Token Server issues Client Tokens which are Application specific Asymmetric shared keys to users and resource servers in order to encrypt information for authentication using HexaEight Sessions.
+HexaEight Sessions uses a Token-less authentication approach to authenticate and autorize users.
+For more information Visit [HexaEight](www.hexaeight.com)

 This Repository contains the links to the Latest Release of HexaEight Tokens.
 The Zip Files also contain HIC files required verify the authenticity of the Executables.

 ### HexaEight Token Server is currently available for the following Platforms